• Allergic Reaction/Anaphylaxis

 What is the difference between anaphylaxis and an allergic reaction?

 Anaphylaxis is a life-threatening allergic reaction that can cause shock and affect the person’s ability to breathe.
-A person with anaphylaxis may have swelling of the face, neck, tongue or lips, trouble breathing, shock or a change in responsiveness.
+A person with anaphylaxis may have swelling of the face, neck, tongue or lips, hives, trouble breathing, shock or a change in responsiveness.

 What is epinephrine?